 Why is drinking mint tea good for you?

 The cooling and calming health benefits of mint have been widely researched (1) and include:

 Digestive support: Mint supports the digestion system by calming digestive cramping making you feel more comfortable after a meal.

 Cognitive function: Mint has an uplifting effect, providing clarity to the mind.
 This is a good example of how helping your stomach can help your mind, as they are both responsible for ‘digesting’ our experiences.
-We include spearmint in our Peace tea for this reason.
+We include spearmint in our Peace tea

 Cooling and soothing: During the Summer months when Pitta can become aggravated Mint can help us to keep our cool.
-Try adding fresh mint to drinks like in this refreshing Lemongrass and Mint Zinger mocktail using Pukka's new Aqua Herbs Citrus Zing.

-How does Pukka grow the highest quality mint?
+How we grow our highest quality mint?